9-12 Faculty

 Shirley Rau

+Shirley has had more than 30 years of experience teaching in university, private school and public-school settings.
+She has taught Advanced Placement, college preparatory English at the secondary level.
+At the university level, she taught undergraduate English composition and writing methods, and supervised intern teachers.
 Shirley has held a number of educational leadership positions.
-She was co-founder and program coordinator for a Reggio-inspired pre-school that included active parent participation and documentation of student learning.
 She was education director and interim head of an independent school.
-She was Executive Director of the Idaho Charter School Network, and had the privilege of serving under Superintendent of Public Instruction Tom Luna as School Choice Coordinator, providing support for Idaho’s charter schools.
+She was Executive Director of the Idaho Charter School Network and had the privilege of serving under Superintendent of Public Instruction Tom Luna as School Choice Coordinator.

 Shirley says of teaching at North Star: “I feel as if my personal and professional life have come full circle.
 I love working with the engaged student learners, the committed parents and the outstanding teaching team at North Star.
 It offers me an opportunity, not only to share my knowledge, but to continue to learn and grow personally and professionally.”